s9e/TextFormatter/docs/JavaScript/Introduction.md

 // Parse $text and return the XML as a string s9e.TextFormatter.parse($text);

-// Parse $text and preview it in DOMElement $target s9e.TextFormatter.preview($text, $target);
+// Parse $text and preview it in HTMLElement $target.
+It will return the last node modified s9e.TextFormatter.preview($text, $target);

 // Toggle a plugin by name